The Ed Long Invitational at The Hockaday School

 POI/OO/DX/PO

-Clear characterization and the elements of plot will always outweigh emotional or forced dramatization.
+I favor clear characterization and the elements of plot.
 Creating building tension, owning the stage, and balancing verbal/nonverbal elements of drama is important to me.
 Filling the entire clock is less important than the art of storytelling, but generally I don't rank sub 5 minute piece well.

 I believe that students should effectively communicate any event competing in.
 I am a traditional debate judge/coach.
 However, I am opened to progressive debate if the student communicates it effectively.